zmahfuz0613/group-git-react/README.md

 <br>
 You have been assigned to fix a typo and add a little styling to the Main component.

-1. In your terminal, create a new branch `git checkout -b update-main`.
+1. In your terminal, create a new branch `git checkout -b feature/update-main`.
 1. Type `git branch -a` to see your branches and remotes.
 The branch you are currently on should have an asterisk next to it.
 It should look something like this:
 ```
   master